Skip to main content

 Overview

-A Data Dictionary is a repository of a data warehouse's metadata (data about data).
-This typically consists of metadata elements such as database schema, table names and definitions, column or row names, data types, lineage details, and more.
+A Data Dictionary is a central repository of metadata (data about data).
+This typically consists of metadata elements such as data object names and definitions, database schema, column or row names, data types, lineage details, and more.
+The purpose of a data dictionary is to standardize technical terminology to be used by technical people and business people alike.

 Data needs across campus are soaring, yet uncollected, inconsistent, and impossible to aggregate.
 Data silos are impairing decision-making and ultimately preventing institutions from progressing toward their strategic goals.